 How do I sponsor a giveaway or get you to review one of my products?

-The geometric shapes are what shows when someone doesn’t have a Gravatar.
+If you want your own avatar instead of a random geometric shape, you need a Gravatar.
 It’s free to sign up and takes a few seconds and then you’ll have an avatar that’s linked to your email address so any time you comment on a site using gravatars (most blogs using WordPress, Disqus etc.), it will automatically show up.
 Cool, right?

 I’ve never won a giveaway – do people really win?

 They really do!
 Here’s some of our happy winners with their prizes.
 We use Rafflecopter for our giveaways which records every entry and picks the winner using a random number generator so there’s no way for us to cheat and choose our own winner.